What is hypoglycemia?

 - 1 tablespoon of sugar or honey

 After you consume this 15-gram serving, wait for about 15 minutes and recheck your blood sugar levels.
 If your blood sugar is 70 mg/dl or above, you have treated your hypoglycemic episode.
 If it remains lower than 70 mg/dl, consume another 15 grams of carbohydrates to raise your blood sugar.
 Wait another 15 minutes and check your blood sugar again to ensure it has gone up.

 Once your blood sugar is up, be sure to eat a small meal or snack if you’re not planning to eat within the next hour.
 If you continue to repeat these steps, yet cannot raise your blood sugar level, call 911 or have someone drive you to an emergency room.
 Do not drive yourself to the emergency room.

 If you take the medications acarbose (Precose) or miglitol (Glyset), your blood sugar levels will not respond quickly enough to carbohydrate-rich snacks.
-These medications slow the digestion of carbohydrates, so your blood sugar does not respond as fast as normal.
-Instead, you must consume pure glucose or dextrose.
-This is available in tablets or gels.
+These medications slow the digestion of carbohydrates, and your blood sugar won’t respond as fast as normal.
+Instead, you must consume pure glucose or dextrose, which is available in tablets or gels.
 You should keep them on hand — along with a medication that increases insulin levels — if you take either of these medications.

 If you experience mild to moderate hypoglycemic episodes several times in one week, or any severe hypoglycemic episodes, see your doctor.
 You may need to adjust your meal plan or medications to prevent further episodes.

 Severe blood sugar drops can cause you to pass out.
 This is more likely in people with type 1 diabetes but can also happen in people with type 2 diabetes treated with insulin.
 This can be a life-threatening occurrence.
-It’s important that you educate your family, friends, and even co-workers on how to administer a glucagon injection if you lose consciousness during a hypoglycemic episode.
+It’s important that you educate your family, friends, and even coworkers on how to administer a glucagon injection if you lose consciousness during a hypoglycemic episode.
 Glucagon is a hormone that stimulates the liver to break down stored glycogen into glucose for your body’s use.
-Talk to your healthcare provider to see if you need a prescription for a glucagon emergency kit.
+Talk to your doctor to see if you need a prescription for a glucagon emergency kit.